-A large number of people in the United Arab Emirates think that property prices are going to fall by another 20 to 30% this year.
+A large number of people in the United Arab Emirates (UAE) think that property prices are going to fall by another 20 to 30% this year.

 Despite analysts, brokers and real estate agents reporting property price rises in some locations and various consultants predicting that the bottom of the market has been reached, potential buyers simply don’t seem to believe the hype.